yeldiRium/uimadatabase/README.md

 docker-compose build
 docker-compose up
 ```
-This will compile and package the application, build and start up the docker containers and run the Main class.
+This will compile and package the application, build and start up the docker
+containers and run the evaluation script at `/evaluation.sh`.

 Input Files:
 ------------